mashhoodqazi93/Jet-Restaurants/README.md

 # JET Restaurants

-This project is done as [Assignment](readme/assignment.docx) for Senior Android Engineer position at JET.
+This project is done as [Assignment](readme/assignment.docx) for Senior Android Engineer position at Just Eat Takeaway.com.

 ## Authors